Jewish Center in Transdniestria

 More than a dozen concentration camps and ghettos were created on Transnistrian soil.
 One of the first tasks of the occupation authorities was "final solution" Jewish question.

-Jews in Pridnestrovie
+Jews in Transdniestria

-Jews have lived in the territory of Pridnestrovie for a long time, mainly in ancient cities.
+Jews have lived in the territory of Transnistria for a long time, mainly in ancient cities.
 Factory owners, traders, financiers, musicians, writers - the contribution of Jews to the economy and culture is difficult to overestimate.

 Jewish cemeteries

-Rashkov - pearl in the north of Pridnestrovie
+Rashkov - pearl Transdniestria

 Events and events